computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 >>> Y_pred = clf.predict(X_test)
 {% endhighlight %}

 You should fill in the function `naive_bayes(training_file, development_file, counts)`.
-This function will train a `Naive Bayes` classifier on the training data using word length and word frequency as features, and print your model's precision, recall, and f-score on the training data and the development data individually.
+This function will train a `Naive Bayes` classifier on the training data using word length and word frequency as features, and returns your model's precision, recall, and f-score on the training data and the development data individually.

 In your write-up, please report the precision, recall, and f-score on the training and development data for your Naive Bayes classifier that uses word length and word frequency.